Creating a New Table

 Zoho Reports provides different options to create a table to store your tabular data.
-As already discussed, once you create a database you can create any number of tables within it.
+As already discussed, once you create a Workspace you can create any number of tables within it.

-When you create a table in a database using any of the options provided, you need to provide a name which is mandatory and it should be unique in that database.
-You can optionally provide a description about the table.
+When you create a table in a Workspace using any of the options provided, you need to provide a name which is mandatory and it should be unique in that Workspace.
+You can optionally provide a description of the table.

-Click the New icon in the right top corner of the database or every report/table in the database and then choose New Table.
+Click the New icon in the right top corner of the Workspace or every report/table in the Workspace and then choose New Table.
 On clicking, various options to create a table will be listed which are discussed below.

 Often you would already have data locally stored in tabular file formats like CSV, TSV, XLS & XLSX (Excel), XML, JSON and HTML files.
 The data in such formats could also be available as a URL or Web feed.
 You would like to import or copy and paste such data into Zoho Reports to jumpstart your analysis and reporting.

 The following video shows how to create a table by importing the data from files that you have stored locally.

 You can read a detailed step-by-step instruction on how to create a table by importing data from files & feeds by referring the document Import data from Files & Feeds.

 Zoho Reports also allows you to import data different Cloud Storage/Drive such as Zoho Docs, Google Drive, Dropbox, Box and OneDrive, where you have stored your data in the CSV, Excel (XLS and XLSX), JSON, HTML and zip files.

 To know how to import data from a cloud storage, refer here.